This article was last updated Jan. 18, 2023.

-One thing to always keep in mind — each employee is unique.
-While you may have employees, who excel with resilience at work, others may be more resilient in their personal lives.
-According to Positive Psychology External Site, resilience is dependent upon the situation and can always change over time based on interactions and environmental surroundings.
+One thing to keep in mind is that each employee is unique.
+While you may have employees who excel in resilience at work, others may be more resilient in their personal lives.
+According to Positive Psychology, an individual's level of resilience External Site is dependent upon each situation and can change over time based on interactions and environmental surroundings.

 How resilience impacts your workplace

-Now more than ever , employees are spending more time at work, which means less time with their loved ones.
-Stress and other mental health conditions in the workplace are on the rise — even before the pandemic hit.
+In general, employees are spending more time at work, which means less time with their loved ones while stress and other mental health conditions in the workplace are on the rise.
 Take it from the World Health Organization (WHO) that says stress is considered the global health epidemic and occupational phenomenon External Site of the 21st century.

 According to Workplace Mental Health External SIte, when employers improve workplace culture and resilience, they can seek ways to address and improve stress and mental health among employees.
-Here are a few other ways resiliency can positively impact your workplace:
+Resiliency can positively impact your workplace by leading to:

-When it comes to your employees — if they are continually practicing resiliency, then it’s time to look at your workplace to see where change can be implemented.
+If employees are practicing resiliency, then it’s time to look at your workplace to see where organizational changes can help support them further.

-Learn more, get connected and receive a complimentary consultation Opens in a new window with on of our employer health and well-being experts.
+Learn more, get connected and receive a complimentary consultation Opens in a new window with one of our employer health and well-being experts.
 Once you complete the form, you’ll receive a copy of our “Well-being that Works” guide.
-From there, we will be there every step of the way, our team can be your go-to source for finding the right combination of solutions — because one-size doesn’t fit all.
+From there, we will be there every step of the way.
+Our team can be your go-to source for finding the right combination of solutions — because one-size doesn’t fit all.

 If you are interested in learning more about how we can support your organization and employees’ overall health and well-being this year and beyond, contact your authorized Wellmark Blue Cross and Blue Shield account representative, or email us at firstname.lastname@example.org Send Email.